-Cornwall is known for its dramatic coastline, captivating fishing harbours, spectacular beaches, and the pounding surf that provide a natural playground for a variety of water sports.
+Cornwall is known for its dramatic coastline, captivating fishing harbors, spectacular beaches, and the pounding surf that provide a natural playground for a variety of water sports.

-Most Cornish place names are derived from the Kernwek language and are of Celtic Origin.
+Most Cornish place names are derived from the Kernewek language and are of Celtic Origin.

 Cornwall boasts of its captivating granite moorland, Bodmin Moor with its view, fascinating prehistoric remains, great walking trails, and more than its fair share of local legends.

 31. It’s heavily into art, too.